Asatsuyu あさつゆ

 Genealogy

-Kyoto Uji indigenous Zairai tea tree
+Kyoto Uji landrace Zairai tea tree seed.

 History